cessda/cessda.guidelines.public/CONTRIBUTING.md

 External contributions can be accepted, if they provide funtionality CESSDA deems appropriate and are of acceptable quality.
 Specific requirements and criteria may apply to specific tools.

-If you want to contribute to CESSDA tools and services, please contact support@cessda before proceeding.
+If you want to contribute to CESSDA tools and services, please contact support@cessda.eu before proceeding.

 ### Practical matters